Get Tech Tips

 Axial, Radial, and Digital Scrolls

-So much of what manufacturers do with modern compressors seeks to make them more efficient with better ability to load match, hopefully without reducing ruggedness.
-The Copeland Scroll Digital™ or Digital Scroll is one design that has become very popular due to its simplicity and versatility.
+The design goal of most modern compressors is to make them more efficient and better able to match loads, hopefully without reducing ruggedness.
+The Copeland Scroll Digital™ or digital scroll is one compressor design that has become very popular due to its simplicity and versatility.

 But before we go further, let's define some terms.